Skip to main content

 Paragraphs

-How long is too long?
+How long is a paragraph?

 Topic Sentences

-Strunk and White tell us about topic sentences
+Strunk and White on topic sentences

 Again, the object is to aid the reader.
 The practice here recommended enables [them] to discover the purpose of each paragraph as [they] begin to read it, and to retain the purpose in mind as [they] end it.
 For this reason, the most generally useful kind of paragraph, particularly in exposition and argument, is that in which